 Molds are microscopic fungi that grow everywhere, both outdoors and indoors.
 They’re a natural part of our environment and thrive in areas with moisture.

 Molds spread by releasing spores.
 We’re exposed to mold when we inhale these spores.
-Typically, this is not harmful, but high levels can cause symptoms that mimic a common cold.
-Mold can also trigger allergic or asthma symptoms in some people.

 If you’re concerned about the health effects of mold, you might wonder how long it takes to get sick from mold exposure.